cilium/cilium/Documentation/install/upgrade.rst

     disabling this option if you are not using the etcd operator respectively managed etcd mode to reduce the number of policy identities whitelisted for each endpoint.

-  * ``enable-remote-node-identity`` has been added to enable a new identity for remote cluster nodes.
-This allows to treat local and remote cluster nodes differently from a policy perspective.
-The option is enabled by default for new deployments when generated via Helm.
-The option is disabled for existing cluster to avoid breaking compatibility in case a cluster is using policy rules allowing from host which expect to allow traffic from all cluster nodes.

-    Unless you have policy rules allowing from host which expect to allow traffic from all cluster nodes instead of just the local node, it is a good idea to enable this option as you upgrade as it improves the default security posture of your cluster.
-If you have policy rules matching on host with the intent of allow from all cluster nodes, it is recommended to modify those policy rules to explicitly allow the entity ``remote-node`` and then enable this flag as you upgrade.

   * ``kube-proxy-replacement`` has been added to control which features should be enabled for the kube-proxy BPF replacement.
 The option is set to